yakobie/acnhpoker/README.md

    * Added some quality of life updates
 * 0.5
    * Added inventory viewer.
 No more ugly buttons :)

+* 1.0
+   * Added a lotta stuff, check the releases for a full update.

 ## Contributing